The Business of Independent Service Provider Contracting

 7. BC role to be reworked to be more of a lead-driver / dispatcher / trainer situation.

 The B/C position was never supposed to have been a position that CSPs were entitled to or implied to have by FXG.
 If it were, it would have been named something else like: CSP Manager or something similar.
-Larger operations generate enough revenue to support this position, smaller ones do not, which is a large cause of financial struggle.
+Larger operations generate enough revenue to support this position, smaller ones do not, which is a significant cause of financial struggle.

 8. After a “shock-period”, transportation companies that have a contract to provide transportation services to FDX will become very valuablepot of gold